 Failure to comply with directions of college officials or law enforcement officers acting in the performance of their duties; failure to identify oneself or provide identification to these persons when requested to do so.

 Violating college or California Education Code regulations about a student organization, distribution of literature, and place and manner of public expression.

 Unauthorized use of the name of Barstow College.

-Failure to pay financial obligations to the college or to agencies for which the college acts as agent, or failure to return college property.
+Failure to pay financial obligations to the college or to agencies for which the college acts as an agent, or failure to return college property.

 Solicitation of funds for political action or political party campaigns in violation of Board policy.

-Failure to appear at a disciplinary hearing after being cited as a defendant or as a witness by a college administrator on behalf of either a plaintiff, or by a defendant under citation.
+Failure to appear at a disciplinary hearing after being cited as a defendant or as a witness by a college administrator on behalf of either a plaintiff or by a defendant under citation.

 Disobeying traffic or parking regulations.

 Attending or attempting to attend class(es) when not enrolled in the college or the class(es).

 Interfering with the instructional process, administrative duties, or other college activities or programs.